100 Deadliest Days: 7 Things New Drivers Need to Know

 7. The Roads Will Get Better

-Learning to drive during the 100 Deadliest Days can feel scary, especially after reading through all these stats.
-But don't let that driving anxiety stop you from conquering your freedom.
-The roads will get less dangerous after Labor Day, even though there will always be challenges driving during the school year.
+The roads will get less dangerous after Labor Day.
+Of course, there will always be challenges when driving during the school year.
 But by then, you'll have more experience and know what to do.

-Learn Pro Safe Driving Skills This Summer
+Master Safe Driving Skills This Summer

 Skip The Classroom and Take Your Drivers Ed Course Online with Aceable!